What is the difference between church life in the Age of Grace and church life in the Age of Kingdom?

 from “Work and Entry (6)” in The Word Appears in the Flesh

 All the work done by man consists of performing his duty as a created being and is done when moved or enlightened by the Holy Spirit.
 The guidance that these men provide consists entirely of showing man the path of practice in daily life and how he should act in harmony with the will of God. …was to lead the way.
 Be the way new or old, the work was premised upon remaining within the principles of.
 Whether it was to restore the local church or build the local church, their work had to do with establishing churches.
 The work they did carried on the work that Jesus and His apostles had left unfinished or had not further developed in the Age of Grace.
 What they did in their work was to restore what Jesus had in His early work asked of the generations coming after Him, such as keeping their heads covered, receiving baptism, breaking bread, or drinking wine.
 It could be said that their work was to keep to the Bible and to seek paths within the Bible.
 They made no new advances of any kind.
 Therefore, one can see in their work only the discovery of new ways within the Bible, as well as better and more realistic practices.
-But one cannot find in their work the present will of God, much less find the new work that God in plans to do.
+But one cannot find in their work the present will of God, much less find the new work that God in the last days plans to do.
 This is because the path they walked was still an old one; there was no renewal and no advancement.
 They continued to hold onto the fact of the crucifixion of Jesus, to observe the practice of asking people to repent and confess their sins, to adhere to the sayings that he who endures to the end shall be saved and that man is the head of woman, and woman must obey her husband, and even more to the traditional conception that sisters cannot preach, but only obey.